 - Create campaigns, ad groups, ads, keywords and negative keywords with the Multiple Changes wizard.

 - Opt into additional match types.

-- Use Advanced search to filter the items displayed in the Manager pane.
+- Use Advanced search to filter the items displayed in the Summary Grid.

 Copy a campaign

 Similar to copying a Word file to modify and save as a new file, you can create a new campaign by copying an existing campaign from one account to another.
-This is a great time saver when you want several similar campaigns.
-Here’s how to do it.
+This is a great time saver when you’re building several similar campaigns.
+Here’s how to do it:

-In the Browser pane, select the account containing the campaign you want to copy.
-In the Manager pane, click the Campaigns tab.
-Find the campaign, right-click, and select Copy.
+In the left hand navigation, select the account containing the campaign you want to copy.
+In the Summary Grid, click the Campaigns tab, then find the campaign, right-click, and select Copy.
 This campaign is now on your clipboard.
-In the Browser pane, select a different account, right-click, and select Paste.
-The entire campaign, including its properties, ad groups, ads, and keywords is now duplicated in a different account and ready for your changes.
+In the left hand navigation, select a different account, right-click and select Paste.
+The entire campaign, including its properties, ad groups, ads and keywords is now duplicated in a different account and ready for your changes.

 Copy campaign functionality

-In the Manager pane, select the keywords you want to edit (to select multiple keywords hold the Control key while you make selections).
-Then, in the Manager pane ribbon, click Copy to Excel.
+In the Summary Grid, select the keywords you want to edit.
+(To select multiple keywords hold the Control key while you make selections).
+Then, in the Summary Grid ribbon, click Copy to CSV file.
 In the spreadsheet view, make your changes and additions.
 When finished, copy the spreadsheet data.

 Find and replace